mislav/blog/js/_posts/2008-02-09-handling-events-on-elements.markdown

 title: Handling JavaScript events on multiple elements
 layout: post
 category: js
-description: Do you have a loop in your code that attaches an event handler to each of the elements?
-This article shows how to make that simpler with event delegation -- in other words, by leveraging event bubbling.
+description: "Do you have a loop in your code that attaches an event handler to each of the elements?
+This article shows how to make that simpler with event delegation — in other words, by leveraging event bubbling."
 styles: |
     table { border: 2px solid #6D7D21; border-collapse: collapse; }
     table td, table th { border: 1px solid gray; padding: .4em .8em; }